“If carrots got you drunk, rabbits would be messed up!” – Mitch Hedberg.

 - 1 tsp dried thyme leaves

-- 2 large pieces sourdough bread, I use whole wheat sourdough, cubed
+- 2 large pieces sourdough bread, cubed (I use a whole wheat sourdough)

 - 1 T fresh rosemary, chopped